Henry Price (architect): Name

-There was only one Manchester City Architect called Henry Price in the period 1902 to 1934, however presumably there was an H. Price working earlier in the area, as H.R.
-Price is listed by Pevsner as the architect for St Clements, Denmark Rd, Mosside Manchester, Mosside/Whalley Range, 1881, and St Edmund's Alexandra Rd South, Whalley Range 1881-2 and Price, H. R., for St Paul's Springfield Rd Sale Cheshire 1883-4, which must be an unrelated H.R.
-Price or errors in date or attribution by Pevsner.
+There was only one Manchester City Architect called "Henry Price" in the period 1902 to 1934.
+Presumably there was an "H. Price" working earlier in the area, as an "H.R.
+Price" is listed by Pevsner as the architect for St Clements, Denmark Rd, Mosside Manchester, Mosside/Whalley Range (1881); and St Edmunds, Alexandra Rd South, Whalley Range (1881–2); and a "Price, H. R." is listed as the architect for St Pauls, Springfield Rd Sale Cheshire (1883-4).
+Either those reference an unrelated "H.R.
+Price" or represent errors in date or attribution by Pevsner.